AkshayGandlapalli222004/WhatsApp-Chat-Analyzer/README.md

 # WhatsApp-Chat-Analyzer
-Provides a Detailed about the statistical Analysis of the WhatsApp Chat with reference to individual performance or the whole group
+Provides a Detailed history about the statistical Analysis of the WhatsApp Chat with reference to individual performance or the whole group
 *The WhatsApp Chat Analyzer, gives the stats on the basis of* **year by year activity** *or even* **day by day.**
 *Dispalying of the activity map with the* **most busiest day or the month along with the weeekly activity map**.
 **Also gives out most busy users with the name and contribution percentage**